magnusdtd/AIC-HCMUS-Fragment-Segmentation/docs/index.md

 # 🚀 AIC-HCMUS Fragment Segmentation

 Welcome to **AIC-HCMUS Fragment Segmentation**—your all-in-one solution for analyzing and reconstructing document fragments and broken objects.
-Powered by cutting-edge computer vision and deep learning, our platform delivers precise, reliable results for fragment segmentation and volume estimation.
+Powered by cutting-edge computer vision and deep learning, our platform delivers precise, reliable results for fragment segmentation and equivalent diameter estimation.

 ---